underscorelior/task-site/README.md

   PERMISSION_CODE = "" # Code for users to get into the website
   ```

+- Edit [src/config.ts](src/config.ts) to include the names and amount of players you have.
 - Start the dev server by running `vercel dev`